davxiao/davidxiao-web/content/post/building-your-first-app-on-google-home/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Building Your First App on Google Home in 10 minutes"
+title: "Build Your First App on Google Home in 10 minutes"
 subtitle: "with Google Actions and Dialogflow"
 summary: "Build and deploy a voice-activated app on Google Home in 10 minutes.
-It responds to your commands and plays personalized music if you ask!
-Not a bad way to play on someone's birthday, eh? :-)"
+The app will respond to your voice command and even play a piece of pre-defined music for you!
+Not a bad way to celebrate someone's birthday eh? :-)"
+toc: true
 profile: false
 authors:
   - david-xiao